appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 ### Using SD-JWT for Trust

 Each step in the claim process relies on the SD-JWT issued by the Issuing Agent and passed via the x-vesper-kyc header.
-Claim Agents (CAs) can trust the SE based on the following process:
+Claim Agents can trust the SE based on the following process:

-1. The SE presents the KYC SD-JWT and receipt to the CA in the API request.
+1. The SE presents the KYC SD-JWT and receipt to the Claim Agent in the API request.
-2. The CA verifies the SD-JWT signature and checks the Transparency Receipt to confirm that the KYC event was logged and notarized by the NA.
+2. The Claim Agent verifies the SD-JWT signature and checks the Transparency Receipt to confirm that the KYC event was logged and notarized by the NA.
-3. Once verified, the CA can trust the SE’s identity and entity_id, allowing further claims (such as TN assignment or RCD claims) to be added securely.
+3. Once verified, the Claim Agent can trust the SE’s identity and entity_id, allowing further claims (such as TN assignment or RCD claims) to be added securely.

 ## Notary Agent API

-The Notary Agent (NA) exposes a set of APIs that allow Issuing Agents (IAs), Claim Agents (CAs), and other authorized participants in the Vesper ecosystem to interact with the Claim Graph (CG) and the Transparency Log.
+The Notary Agent (NA) exposes a set of APIs that allow Claim Agents and other authorized participants in the Vesper ecosystem to interact with the Claim Graph (CG) and the Transparency Log.
 These APIs are designed to provide secure, auditable interactions for creating entities, adding claims, and verifying Notary Receipts.
 This section outlines the key APIs available for interacting with the NA and provides an overview of their functionality.

 ### Create Subject Entity (SE) API

-This API is used by an Issuing Agent (IA) to provision a new Subject Entity (SE) in the system.
+This API is used by a Claim Agent, generally always a Vetting Claim Agent (VCA), to provision a new Subject Entity (SE) in the system.
 The SE is created in the Claim Graph, and a record is added to the Transparency Log.

 Endpoint:
 POST /na/entity/create